-The Palace of Versailles is practically a mandatory day-trip for anyone visiting Paris due to its dramatic history and opulent features.
-But, what famous art or attractions should you see while there?
-Our licensed guide of Versailles created this post of the top 8 things to see in Versailles.
+The Palace of Versailles is practically a mandatory day trip for anyone visiting Paris due to its dramatic history and opulent features.
+But what famous art or attractions should you see while there?
+Our licensed Versailles guide created this post of the top 8 things to see in Versailles.

 Pro Tip: The best way to see Versailles is with a licensed guide.
 A guide elevates your experience and makes it more memorable which is the reason we start our company!
 Check out our guided small group tour of Versailles that starts in Paris!

 Top 8 Things to See in the Palace of Versailles and Gardens

 If you had spoken to anyone in the mid 17th century and told them that an old hunting pavilion 22 miles ( 37 kilometers) outside of Paris would one day in the near future become not only the home to the Monarchy and court, you would have been laughed out of the room.
 Largely thanks to Louis XIV, the Palace now has 2,300 rooms so it will be impossible to see them all, but I have outlined the main spots to hit.